 Every country has its own legal system and within that system its own occupational safety laws.
-For people not familiar with these laws, site finding the relevant occupational exposure limits (OELs) can be time consuming.
-This blog recently provided an article with links for readers to find occupational exposure limits in Canada, medical and compared these to the US OSHA Limits.
+For people not familiar with these laws, finding the relevant occupational exposure limits (OELs) can be time consuming.
+This blog recently provided an article with links for readers to find occupational exposure limits in Canada, and compared these to the US OSHA Limits.
 This article provides similar information for Australia.

 Occupational Exposure Limits

 Safe Work has created an on-line database for occupational exposure limits, which allows chemicals to be searched by name or CAS number.
 The complete list of OELs is also available for download as a pdf.
 The OEL for some representative compounds are shown below and for the most part they are fairly similar to those used in the US.